sergiomele97/pyboy-buildozer-example/README.md

     Beware if you buildozer clean, you will lose all your changes in this directory.

     After changing anything on other builds, I delete the dist directory and the app directory, so the changes have an effect.

+    Also, deleting some directories from the python_installs directory also helps the changes in other_builds to take effect.